salma6698/Stat-6545-Assignment-1/README.md

 **Solution:**

 Here, we use the combination of both inversion and transformation methods.
-This combinantion is useful when we want to reduce computational effort of the target distribution.
+This combination is useful when we want to reduce computational effort of the target distribution.

 **Inversion method:** as explained in (a), the inversion method relies on the CDF of Binomial distribution.
 By generating U ~ Uniform (0,1) and finding the smallest x such that F(x) ≥ U.

-**Transformation method:** It involves using a different related distribution here it is Bernouli (p) distribution to get sample from Binomial (n, p) distribution.
+**Transformation method:** It involves using a different related distribution here it is Bernoulli (p) distribution to get sample from Binomial (n, p) distribution.

 For Binomial distribution, we can transform a sum of Bernoulli trials with each probability of success is (p).
 For Binomial ( n=10, p=1/3), We can simulate the sum of 10 Bernoulli trials each with probability p=1/3.